Ryzon3/mirage-script/LANGUAGE_REFERENCE.md

 | `raise_error` | Abort execution and surface a message to the user. | `{ "message": "Something went wrong" }` |

 Every user-facing line **must** flow through `emit_output`; returning plain assistant text ends the session and prints the final message verbatim.
 When calling `get_input`, include the `kind` field to avoid ambiguity between arguments and files.
+Most helpers return text and let surrounding `show` statements emit it.
+Reserve direct `emit_output` calls for situations where the program needs to stream information immediately without storing it first.

 `read_file` always returns whether the file was available; if `available` is `False`, the payload also carries an `error` string so the model can decide how to proceed.